argonne-lcf/user-guides/docs/theta/applications-and-libraries/applications/qbox.md

-# QBox on Theta
+# Qbox on Theta
 ## What is Qbox?
 Qbox is a C++/MPI scalable parallel implementation of first-principles molecular dynamics based on the plane-wave, pseudopotential formalism.
 As described on the Qbox website http://qboxcode.org/index.htm, Qbox is designed for operation on large parallel computers.

 ## Using Qbox at ALCF
 ALCF provides assistance with build instructions, compiling executables, submitting jobs, and providing prebuilt binaries.
 Some provided executables on Theta are available here: /soft/applications/qbox.
-For questions, contact us at support@alcf.anl.gov.
+For questions, contact us at [support@alcf.anl.gov](mailto:support@alcf.anl.gov).

 ## How to Obtain the Code
 Qbox is an open-source code that can be downloaded at http://qboxcode.org/.
 Check the Qbox website for current information and latest releases.